patrick-kidger/mkposters/README.md

 <img align="center" style="height: 300pt; width: auto;" src="https://raw.githubusercontent.com/patrick-kidger/mkposters/main/imgs/diffrax.png" alt="Example poster">

 At the moment it is restricted to the specific layout of two-columns-with-banner-at-the-top, as that's what I tend to use.
+The poster can be either portrait or landscape.

 The library operates by parsing your Markdown into HTML, styling it with CSS, and then opening a webpage that you can export to PDF.